microsoft/winget-cli/doc/specs/#1620 - Installer selector on multiple matches.md

 It should not be shown if `--diable-interactivity` is set.

 There should be no effect of the `--silent` flag on the selector.

+Having the `upgrade` command included in this would conflict with [#2627](https://github.com/microsoft/winget-cli/issues/2627)

+For example - `winget upgrade Microsoft` might have a match with hundreds of packages and use might not want to see this prompt.
+Tho this is an opt-in feature but there might be a clash if a user has opted in from settings.

 ## Future considerations